hasura/graphql-engine/docs/graphql/manual/guides/full-text-search.rst

   :local:

-In this guide we will walk through how to implement a full text search in Postgres to create a custom SQL function and expose it to the GraphQL API.
+In this guide we will walk through how to implement a full text search in Postgres by creating a custom SQL function and exposing it on the GraphQL API.

 What is FTS?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^